-Same as face to face with the exception of the desired use of proctored exams and exclusion of participation in classroom activities.
+Same as face to face except for the desired use of proctored exams and exclusion of participation in classroom activities.
 Students will be expected to complete assignments and activities equivalent to in-class assignments and activities.
 Written correspondence and a minimum of six opportunities for feedback will be utilized to maintain effective communication between instructor and student.